gschmutz/nosql-workshop/03-working-with-cassandra/README.md

 VALUES (0110912, 'Pulp Fiction', 0000246, 'Bruce Willis');
 ```

 Now let's see these table in Action.
-First let's see all th movies "Bruce Willis" has played in.
+First let's see all the movies "Bruce Willis" has played in.

 ```
 SELECT title